SALASJA/Small_ESP8266_WS2812B_Arduino_library/README.md

 except there is flickering.
 I only tested this on the esp01.
 Logically it should work, I suspect that because there is less code, it runs a little faster, somehow affecting the protocol.
 Since the random flicker is very very minor, I suspect there should be a very small change in the directive constants in  ws2812b_protocol.h .
-If I had more experience with electronics and an oscilloscope, I could explain all of this in better detail.
+If I had more experience with electronics and an oscilloscope, I could tackle this issue in better detail.